Zach96Guan/Machine-Learning---Coursera-by-Andrew-Ng-/README.md

 # Machine-Learning---Coursera-by-Andrew-Ng-
-Solution codes to assignments in Machine Learning course by Andrew Ng on Coursera
+Solution codes to assignments in Machine Learning course given by Andrew Ng on Coursera

+Wish to review ML algorithms and related programming experience with Octave through this course!